MikeyLamb/MikeyLamb/README.md

-- 👋 Hi, I’m @MikeyLamb
+- 👋 Hi, I’m Michael Lambrecht
-- 👀 I’m interested in Remote sensing and GIS applications in conservation and agriculture
+- 👀 I’m a self-proclaimed remote sensing and GIS nerd who is fascinated by the applications of these fields in conservation and agriculture
 - 🌱 I’m currently learning deep learning techniques for remote sensing applications